-18.506 Vacation.
+Vacation 18.506

 - (a) Unilateral employees hired prior to January 1, 2008, shall earn ten days paid vacation after one year of continuous service.
 Thereafter, he/she shall earn one additional day per year for each year of continuous employment to a maximum of twenty two days.
-Employees shall continue to earn vacation until the employee's length of service would provide additional vacation under paragraph (b) below, at which time they shall be placed on that schedule. - (b) Unilateral employees hired after January 1, 2008, shall earn vacation according to the following schedule:
+Employees shall continue to earn vacation until the employee's length of service would provide additional vacation under paragraph (b) below, at which time they shall be placed on that schedule. - (b) Starting with their anniversary date in 2016, Unilateral employees hired after January 1, 2008, shall earn vacation according to the following schedule:

 Completed

-Years of Unilateral
+Years of

-Service A & B Unilateral C
+Service Unilateral A & B Unilateral C

 1 year 10 Days 15 Days

-2 Years 10 Days 15 Days
+2 Years 11 Days 15 Days

-3 Years 10 Days 15 Days
+3 Years 12 Days 15 Days

-4 Years 10 Days 15 Days
+4 Years 13 Days 15 Days

-5 Years 11 Days 20 Days
+5 Years 14 Days 20 Days

-6 Years 12 Days "
+6 Years 15 Days II .

-7 Years 13 Days "
+7 Years 16 Days "

-8 Years 14 Days "
+8 Years 17 Days 11

-9 Years 15 Days 11
+9 Years 18 Days 11

-10 Years 16 Days 25 Days
+10 Years 19 Days 25 Days

-11 Years 17 Days 11
+11 Years 20 Days 11

-12 Years 18 Days 11
+12 Years 21 Days "

-13 Years 19 Days .
-11
+13 Years 22 Days 11

-14 Years 20 Days "
+14 Years 22 Days 11

-15 Years 21 Days "
+15 Years 22 Days 11

 16 Years 22 Days "

-17 Years 23 Days
+17 Years 23 Days 11

-18 Years 24 Days 11 -
+18 Years 24 Days · ·

-19 Years 25 Days "
+19 Years 25 Days 11

 Unilateral A & B Employees may use up to 5 of their 10 days after they have been with the County for six months.
 Unilateral C employees may use 7.5 of their 15 days after they have been with the County for six months.
 Any time used between six (6) months and one year, will result in a reduction of the days available after one year.
-(Example: a Unilateral B employee uses 2 days after six months but prior to his one year anniversary date, that person would have 8 days to use after completing one year of service.
+(Example: a Unilateral A employee uses 2 days after six months but prior to his one year anniversary date, that person would have 8 days to use after completing one year of service.
 10-2=8.)

-- (c) Vacation schedules for those employees covered by a bargaining agreement that has limited bargaining rights as of January 1, 2012 are contained in the HR Policies and Procedures manual. - (d) Credit for years of service may be awarded to an employee based on years of prior related experience plus years of service with the County.
-Prior related experience shall be determined by the Human Resources Director and the Corporation Counsel, and will only be awarded for service in jobs that are substantially related to the work performed for the County. - (e) An employee shall take earned vacation time within the twelve month period immediately following eligibility.
-Earned vacation time not taken within the designated twelve month period shall be forfeited, unless the Department Head and Human Resources Director specifically approves the carry over of an employee's vacation, in writing, due to an inability of the employee to utilize the time requested to be carried over because of work requirements or other legitimate reasons; or paid out according to HR Policy and Procedures.
+- (c) Vacation schedules for those non unilateral employees eovered by a bargaining agreement that has limited bargaining rights as of January 1, 2012 are contained in the HR Policies and Procedures manual. - (d) Credit for years of service may be awarded to an employee based on years of prior related experience plus years of service with the County.
+Prior related experience shall be determined by the Human Resources Director and the Corporation Counsel, and will only be awarded for service in jobs that are substantially related to the work performed for the County.
+This service credit shall be awarded at the time of initial employment, or at the time promoted into a new employee group. - (e) An employee shall take earned vacation time within the twelve month period immediately following eligibility.
+Earned vacation time not taken within the designated twelve month period shall be forfeited, unless the Department Head and Human Resources Director specifically approves the carryover of an employee's vacation, in writing, due to an inability of the employee to utilize the time requested to be carried over because of work requirements or other legitimate reasons; or paid out according to HR Policy and Procedures.
 Vacation deferral or carry over of one (1) hour or more shall be requested by the employee in writing prior to his or her anniversary date, or within ten weeks of his or her anniversary date, and shall state with specificity the reason for the request.
 Failure to make a timely request shall result in the vacation being forfeited.